-Max created and produced four musicals for the Minnesota Fringe: Fruit Fly, which was further developed as a part of the Illusion Theater's Fresh Ink series, and received its full-length premiere there in the spring of 2015; Shelly Bachberg Presents: How Helen Keller and Anne Frank Freed the Slaves: The Musical, which became the second-best-selling show out of the 2013 festival; that show's sequel, Shelly Bachberg Presents: Orange is the New POTUS: The Musical.
-Ball: A Musical Tribute To My Lost Testicle, the second-best selling show of 168 in the 2016 Festival, has toured throughout the Midwest and traveled to New York for the 2018 United Solo Theatre Festival, the world's largest solo theatre festival.
-Delgadina, a musical for young people inspired by a Chilean folktale, was awarded an Artist Initiative grant by the Minnesota State Arts Board for its world premiere reading in early 2018, and Pansy, inspired by the gay underground cabaret movement of the 1930s, had its first workshop in the NEXT Festival at Theatre Latte Da in July, 2018.
+Max created and produced four musicals for the Minnesota Fringe, including Fruit Fly, which was further developed as a part of the Illusion Theater's Fresh Ink series, and received its full-length premiere there in the spring of 2015, and Ball: A Musical Tribute To My Lost Testicle, the second-best selling show of 168 in the 2016 Festival, which has toured throughout the Midwest and traveled to New York for the 2018 United Solo Theatre Festival, the world's largest solo theatre festival.
+He is also the lyricist and librettist of Delgadina, a musical for young people inspired by a Chilean folktale, which was awarded an Artist Initiative grant by the Minnesota State Arts Board for its world premiere reading in early 2018, and Pansy, inspired by the gay underground cabaret movement of the 1930s, which had its first workshop in the NEXT Festival at Theatre Latte Da in 2018.

 Max is currently represented by Moore Creative.